-1.13.
+1.12.
 Group Board Risk Committee (GBRC)

-The BRC consists of Board Members and its purpose is to assist the Board in fulfilling its oversight responsibility by:
+The GBRC consists of Board Members and its purpose is to assist the Board in fulfilling its oversight responsibility by:

-- Overseeing the risks inherent in the businesses of the Group and the control processes with respect to such risks; - Reviewing the risk profile of the Group; - Managing the Risk Management Compliance and control activities of the Group; - Providing a critical assessment of the organisation's business strategies and plans from an Enterprise risk perspective; and - Ensuring that appropriate policies and procedures are in place for managing risks to which the Group is exposed.
+- Overseeing the risks inherent in the businesses of the Group and the control processes with respect to such risks; - Reviewing the risk profile of the Group; - Oversight by Risk Management on Compliance and control activities of the Group; - Providing a critical assessment of the organisation's business strategies and plans from an Enterprise risk perspective; and - Ensuring that appropriate policies and procedures are in place for managing risks to which the Group is exposed.

-1.14.
+1.13.
 Board Nomination & Compensation Committee (BNCC)